 Perhaps the best source for reviews is to simply ask the people at your gym.
 They will know what is up.

-BJJ Gis typically follow a letter + number format.
-“A” is used for men’s sizes, “F” is used for women sizes and “M” is used for kid’s sizes.
+How should a BJJ Gi fit?
+This is a typical beginner questions.
+The answer is that BJJ Gis typically follow a letter + number format.
+“A” is for men’s sizes, “F” is for women sizes and “M” is for kid’s sizes.
 The sizes correspond to a standard weight and height combination selected by the brand.
 The size breakdown usually is as follows:

 Some brands also do specialty sizes such as a A0 or A5.
 M000 and M00 are also sometimes available for children.
 Many companies are now using the “L” size, such as A2L.
 This is basically for those persons who are a little lengthier and thinner than “normal.”
 These sizes will follows slightly different weight/height combinations.

 Remember that Gi sizing guides are neither universal nor are they usually right.
 One brand's A2 is another brand's A3.
 Try to find reviewers that share their own measurements so that you can compare against your own.
 This is probably the most difficult aspect of finding the best bjj gi, and also the most elusive.

 Beyond the basic sizing guidelines, there are some practical tips to finding the right a gi that has the best fit.
 These include checking the overlap of the collars and ensuring the back has very little flap in the back.
 Travis Steven breaks down these sizing tips in the following video.

 While there are many gis to choose from for your first gi, in our view there are probably three that are worth your consideration.